Beach house rentals in The Hamptons

 Montauk boasts the area’s best surfing beaches, hip bars and restaurants, and family-friendly activities like the Montauk Lighthouse.
 Explore the local area’s art heritage at the Pollock-Krasner House and get a glimpse into the artists’ studios.
 For something a little more active, rent kayaks, hop on a bike, grab a paddleboard, or set sail for an idyllic afternoon on the waves.
 Keen windsurfers will want to head to Napeague Bay for the best conditions.

-When is the best time to stay in a vacation rental in The Hamptons?
+The best time to stay in a vacation rental in The Hamptons

 The Hamptons experience warm, humid summers and cold, wet winters.
 Beachgoers will want to visit houses and cottages in The Hamptons for rent during the summer months — June to September — to make the most of the coastal lifestyle.
 Those braving the winter, especially January and February, will be rewarded with more space and a free run at the region’s top restaurants and bars, although some businesses close once the summer visitors return home.
 The Hamptons Restaurant Week takes place each March, and moderate spring temperatures make this an ideal time to explore the outdoors, hike Hither Hills, and visit the many wineries around the sound.
 Fall brings autumn colors and annual festivals, including the Hamptons International Film Festival and the Oyster Bay Oyster Fest in October.